 Higher order functions (HoFs)

 These dot methods are called on any ‘iterable’ type, which includes Array, List, and String.
-As ‘higher order functions’ they take either a lambda or a s one of their arguments.
+As ‘higher order functions’ they take either a lambda or a function reference (see Passing a function as a reference) as one of their arguments.

 Important: Several of these methods return an abstract type named Iterable.
 The result may easily be turned into a form that can be printed, or passed into other functions, by appending .asList() or .asArray() at the end of the expression.